Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 The latest news and updates on the actions being taken to improve diversity and inclusion in the legal profession

 Discover advice to help you prepare for and ace your vacation scheme, training contract and pupillage applications

 Your first-year guide to a career in law – find out how to kickstart your legal career at this early stage

 Your non-law guide to a career in law – everything you need to know about converting to law

-The popularity of podcasts has soared in recent years with more than 12% of adults in the UK claiming that they listen to podcasts every week.
-Aspiring lawyers can use podcasts to engage with information through a different medium, which offers a new way to learn about issues within and outside of the legal profession, while also supporting their commercial awareness.
+The popularity of podcasts has soared in recent years with more than 19.1 million podcast listeners in the UK as of January 2023, according to cybercrew.
+Aspiring lawyers can use podcasts to engage with information through a different medium that offers a new way to learn about issues within and outside of the legal profession, while also supporting their commercial awareness.

 Being able to listen to podcasts on a commute, walk or run, or while cooking enables aspiring lawyers to make the most of the little spare time that they have between studying, applications and vacation schemes.
 LCN’s Bethany Wren said: “I think podcasts are a great way to top up your knowledge on a subject without even really trying, and to find out something new from those in the know.”